DEB(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 The term "immediate family" shall include:

-- Son or daughter, including a biological, adopted, or foster child, a son- or daughter-in-law, a stepchild, a legal ward, or a child for whom the employee stands in loco parentis.
+Son or daughter, including a biological, adopted, or foster child, a stepchild, a legal ward, or a child for whom the employee stands in loco parentis.

-- Parent, stepparent, parent-in-law, or other individual who stands in loco parentis to the employee.
+Parent, stepparent, or other individual who stands in loco parentis to the employee.

-For purposes of the Family and Medical Leave Act (FMLA), the definition of "family" shall include only items 1, 2, and 3 on the above list and shall exclude a son- or daughter-in-law or parent-in-law.
+For purposes of the Family and Medical Leave Act, the definition of "family" shall include only items 1, 2, and 3 on the above list.

 The term "family emergency" shall be limited to natural disasters and life-threatening situations involving the employee or a member of the employee's immediate family.

 A "workday" for purposes of accumulation, use, or recording shall mean the number of hours per day equivalent to the employee's usual assignment, whether full-time or part-time.

 Types of Leave